Miss World America

 The United States has continuously sent a representative to Miss World since its inception in 1951.
 The United States has won the Miss World crown three times in 1973, 1990 and 2010.
 Currently, Miss World America is the official national pageant that selects the contestant from the United States to Miss World.

+The current Miss World America is Athenna Crosby of California, who was crowned on November 17, 2024, at the Highline Performing Art Center in Burien, Washington.
+She represented the United States at 72nd Miss World 2025 pageant.